Torus Knots in Adjoint Representation

 One of the most straightforward ways to evaluate the Adams coefficients is to use the explicit formula \be c_{_{RQ}}^{(m)}=\sum{\psi_R(\Delta)\psi_Q(m\Delta)\over z_\Delta}, \ee where $\psi_R(\Delta)$ is the character of the representation $R$ of the permutation group on the conjugacy class given by the Young diagram $\Delta$, $z_\Delta$ is the order of automorphism of the Young diagram $\Delta$: if $\Delta=[\ldots,3^{r_3},2^{r_2},1^{r_1}]$, where some $r_k$ may be equal to zero, then $z_\Delta:=\prod_k k^{r_k}r_k!$.
 The Young diagram $m\Delta$ is understood as the Young diagram with all lengths of lines multiplied by $m$.

-In the following, we specialize the general formula(\ref{RJ}) to the \( {\textbf{A}_{N-1}} \) series and derive explicit expressions for the adjoint HOMFLY-PT invariant of arbitrary \emph{torus knots}. \paragraph{${\textbf{A}_{N-1}}$ series.} For the \( {\textbf{A}_{N-1}} \) series, all ingredients entering the Rosso--Jones formula \eqref{RJ} admit a particularly explicit form.
-The finite-dimensional irreducible representation is labeled by the Young diagram $R$, and the corresponding character is given by the Schur function $S_R$ \cite{Mac}, which is realized either as a graded polynomial of $\tr g^k$, where $g$ is the group element of $SL(N)$, or as a graded symmetric polynomial of the eigenvalues of $g$.
+In the following, we specialize the general formula (\ref{RJ}) to the \( {\textbf{A}_{N-1}} \) series and derive explicit expressions for the adjoint HOMFLY-PT invariant of arbitrary torus knots.

+\paragraph{${\textbf{A}_{N-1}}$ series.
+A simple example.} For the \( {\textbf{A}_{N-1}} \) series, all ingredients entering the Rosso--Jones formula \eqref{RJ} admit a particularly explicit form.
+The finite-dimensional irreducible representation is labeled by the Young diagram $R$, and the corresponding character is given by the Schur function $S_R$ \cite{Mac}, which is realized either as a graded polynomial of $p_k=:\tr g^k$, where $g$ is the group element of $SL(N)$, or as a graded symmetric polynomial of the eigenvalues of $g$.